Kill3rbee/machine-learning-uwash/README.md

-# machine-learning-uwash
-Implementing machine learning algorithms from scratch based on University of Washington's Machine Learning course.
+# University of Washington Machine Learning Assignments

-## Machine learning algorithms I wrote from scratch as part of the assignments from University of Washington's online machine learning specialization offered by Coursera.
+Machine learning algorithms I wrote from scratch as part of the assignments from University of Washington's online machine learning specialization offered by Coursera.